State Fair (novel): Plot

-While riding the roller coaster, Margy also meets a new companion, a reporter for the Des Moines Register named Pat Gilbert.
-Pat is experienced and widely traveled, having worked in a number of cities and had previous girlfriends; yet, he is attracted to Margy despite her relative lack of sophistication.
+While riding the roller coaster, Margy meets Pat Gilbert, a reporter for the Des Moines Register.
+Pat is worldly and widely travelled, having worked in numerous cities.
+He has had other girlfriends but is drawn to Margy despite her relative naivety.
 Margy finds him more exciting than the predictable Harry Ware.
-Margy and Pat fall in love, she loses her virginity to him in a grove near her family's camp, and he proposes marriage.
-However, Margy ultimately turns Pat down because, although she loves him, she does not think he would be happy staying in one town such as Brunswick with her.
-Although Pat tries to convince her that he can adjust, he also has career ambitions to work in New York City, where Margy feels she would be out of her element and unlike Pat, does not have confidence that she could adapt.
-She realizes that, while she does not love Harry, she loves "his kind of life" and decides to marry Harry instead of Pat.
+The two fall in love, and Margy loses her virginity to Pat.
+He proposes marriage, but Margy ultimately turns Pat down.
+She loves him, but doubts he could adjust to living in a small town and knows Pat's career ambitions is to work in New York City; Margy also does not believe she is suitable for big-city life.
+She realizes that while she does not love Harry, she loves "his kind of life," and decides to marry him.

-The Frake family returns home after the fair, with Wayne and Margy both in somber moods.
-Abel and Melissa have been kept mostly in the dark about their children's romantic escapades during the fair, especially the premarital sex (regarded as a serious moral breach in that time and place, particularly if the partners did not later marry).
-Therefore, the parents assume that Wayne and Margy are simply sad to see the fair end.
-Although they are momentarily sad, Wayne and Margy, having each learned a lesson and come of age, are ready to return to the farm and resume their relationships with their previous partners, Eleanor and Harry.
+The Frake family returns home, with Wayne and Margy both in somber moods.
+Abel and Melissa are mostly unaware of their children's romantic escapades during the fair, especially having premarital sex (regarded as a serious moral breach in that time and place, particularly if the partners did not later marry).
+The Frakes assume that Wayne and Margy are simply sad the fair ended.
+Though they are temporarily despondent, Wayne and Margy, having each learned a life lesson and come-of-age, are ready to return to the farm and resume relationships with their previous partners, Eleanor and Harry.

-Upon returning home, Abel Frake collects his five-dollar bet from the Storekeeper, since Blue Boy won the grand prize and the family all had a good time.
-The Storekeeper pays his bet, but looking at Wayne and Margy, he also feels sure that his own prediction came true and something "worse than anything you can think of" happened at the fair without Abel's knowledge.
+Upon returning home, Abel Frake collects his five-dollar bet from the storekeeper, as "Blue Boy" won the grand prize and the entire family had a good time.
+The storekeeper pays his bet, but looking at Wayne and Margy, suspects his prediction came true that something "worse than anything you can think of" occurred at the fair without Abel's knowledge.